Last updated 11 October 2024

 Will there be speed limit changes along the entire state highway corridor?

-Speed limit changes will be targeted to short sections through townships and close to schools and marae, and will not affect the entire stretch of state highway.
+Speed limit changes target short sections through townships and close to schools and marae and do not affect the entire stretch of state highway.

 What is a variable speed limit (VSL) and how does it work outside schools?

 Variable speed limits (VSL) outside schools help to slow traffic down when people are travelling to and from school.
-Electronic VSL signs can be activated during school travel periods to display a lower, enforceable speed limit.
+Electronic VSL signs are activated during peak school travel periods to display a lower, enforceable speed limit.

-When the electronic sign is active the legal speed limit of 30 or 60 km/h will be displayed when children are going to and from school at the start and end of the school day.
-When activities (e.g. early finish times, school functions) may create additional risk to children, the signs can be active for a duration agreed by the school.
+When the electronic sign is active the legal speed limit of 30 or 60 km/h is displayed when children are going to and from school at the start and end of the school day.
 At all other times, the electronic sign is blank, and the permanent speed limit applies.
-We will work with each school to confirm VSL operating times and conditions.

 When will the new speed limits apply?